 Welcome back to Air Fryer Bro and to another one of my bro meals!
 There are lots of things we have gotten used to cooking in regular ovens that we sometimes are not sure how to deal with in an air fryer.
-Today, we are tackling one of those things from the frozen food aisle…the frozen corn dog!
+Today, we are tackling one of those things from the frozen food aisle.
+I can’t how many times I’ve heard people ask me ‘Can I air fry frozen mini corn dogs?’, so let’s put the record straight today!!

 If you have ever wondered if frozen corn dogs can be cooked in an air fryer, please read on.
 And if you want to miss out on all my experimentation and jump to the instructions, simply scroll down to the recipe card at the bottom 🙂